diogoviveiros/Tag_Final_Project/README.md

 Our prediction algorithm involves collecting a history of positions of the runner robot as x and y coordinates, and then using those coordinates and basic statistical modelling approaches to extrapolate a possible path for the robot.

+In order to collect x & y positions of the runner, we must also track the current x & y position of our chaser robot.
+We do this by setting its starting location to be the origin, (0,0), and as the chaser moves, we use odometry data to update its stored x and y coordinates of the robot, keeping constant track of its location.
+This is handled in the callback function to laser scan updates, `scan_callback`.

+We then use this information, combined with the angle and distance sent by the ardetect.py module, to calculate a coordinate for the runner robot.

+The following diagram shows how we're calculating these coordinates from the given information.

 ![xy.png](images/xy.png)

-As the chaser moves, prediction.py uses odometry data to update the x and y coordinates of the robot, keeping constant track of its location.
-This is handled in the callback function to laser scan updates, `scan_callback`.
+Once we calculate a coordiante position for the runner, we add it, with a timestamp, to our runner location history array.
+This array is published to RVIZ as a series of poses so that we can debug the process.

+TODO - INCLUDE RVIZ IMAGE

+Once we have our array of coordinates for the robot, we perform a linear regression on the most recent <20 points to predict a line of best fit corresponding with the path of the runner robot.

 ### Movement